Naomi Osaka beats Petra Kvitova to win Australian Open

 After Kvitova double-faulted to offer up a break point at 1-all, Osaka converted it with a cross-court backhand winner.
 There was still more work to be done, of course, and some additional drama when it began raining at the changeover right before Osaka tried to serve for the match at 5-4 in the third set.

 Osaka added the Australian Open trophy to the one she collected in a U.S. Open final last September.
 However, in September the crowed jeered after runner-up Serena Williams was docked a game after arguing with the chair umpire Carlos Ramos.
-This time, there was cheers as Osaka accepted her trophy.
+This time, there were cheers as Osaka accepted her trophy.

 SERENA WILLIAMS CONSOLES UKRAINIAN TEEN AFTER WINNING MATCH: 'DON'T CRY'